This article is updated regularly as events unfold.

 Johnson's arrival in No 10 Downing Street followed a prolonged period of turmoil in British politics.
 This came to a head when Theresa May — who failed to get her EU divorce deal through parliament — became the latest in a long line of Conservative prime ministers to be brought down by Europe.

 In the wake of the repeated parliamentary defeats for the EU divorce deal, the House of Commons twice forced the British government to seek to delay Brexit.
 In April 2019 EU national leaders met for a special European Council summit and agreed to a six-month "flexible extension" to the UK's departure from the bloc, with a new exit date set for October 31 — or earlier if its parliament approved the original withdrawal deal.

 But relief at avoiding a disruptive no-deal exit was tempered by renewed uncertainty and frustration for businesses and people — especially for EU and UK expats.

 The extension of the UK's EU membership also forced the country to take part in the European Parliament elections in May — and send 73 newly-elected MEPs to Strasbourg in July.

 Nigel Farage's new Brexit Party, which advocates leaving the EU without a formal agreement, came top of the European vote.
-But there was a strong showing from pro-EU parties, in particular, the Liberal Democrats, who want to reverse Brexit altogether.
+But there was a strong showing from pro-EU parties, in particular, the Liberal Democrats, who wanted to reverse Brexit altogether.

 Britain's two main parties — the Conservatives and the Labour opposition — were severely punished by voters.
 Many Conservatives are furious at the failure to “deliver Brexit”, while Labour was accused of sitting on the fence.